-- ENG 87, ENG 88, ENG 99, IT 98, IT 99, MATH 90, and MATH 97 are preparatory courses for the college-level work required of this major.
-To determine if students must complete these courses, see Course Descriptions beginning on page 150.
+- ENG 87, ENG 88, ENG 99, IT 98, MATH 90, and MATH 97 are preparatory courses for the college-level work required of this major.
+To determine if students must complete these courses, see Course Descriptions beginning on page 152.
 These courses are non-matriculating and do not count toward credit hours required for graduation. - 2.
-IT 120, Integrated Computer Applications, is required the first semester.
-See the competency prerequisite for this course.
-Students who do not keyboard at a minimum speed of 20 cwpm using the "touch" method must take IT 98 concurrently with IT 120.
-Students who have limited exposure to computers should take IT 99, Computer Basics, before attempting to take IT 120. - 3.
-Because of the need to stay current with technology, any computer software courses must be taken within three (3) years of graduation, except IT 120, which must be taken within four (4) years of graduation. - 4.
-LE 100, Learning Techniques, is recommended for all students with a high school grade point average of less than 3.0 and is recommended for all students needing improved college -level learning skills.
-LE 100 is required to be taken during the first semester for all students with a high school grade point average of 2.5 or less and for all students placed on academic probation the next semester and must be passed with a B- grade or higher.
-Students required to take LE 100 must enroll in that course to be allowed to enroll in other courses.
+IT 120, Integrated Computer Applications is required the first semester.
+The competency prerequisite for this course indicates that students should have basic computer literacy including knowledge of the Windows operating system.
+In addition, it is recommended that students who do not keyboard at a minimum speed of 20 correct words per minute without looking at the keyboard take IT 98, Introduction to Keyboarding, concurrently with IT 120. - 3.
+Because of the need to stay current with technology, computer software courses must be taken within three (3) years of graduation, except IT 120, which must be taken within four (4) years of graduation. - 4.
+LE 100, Learning Techniques, is recommended for all students with a high school grade point average of less than 3.0 and is recommended for all students needing improved college-level learning skills.
+LE 100 is required to be taken during the first semester for all students with a high school grade point average of 2.5 or less and for

-- 5. To be accepted into the Interior Design certificate major, students must have a minimum 2.0 grade point average from high school.
+- all students placed on academic probation the next semester and must be passed with a B- grade or higher.
+Students required to take LE 100 must enroll in that course to be allowed to enroll in other courses. - 5.
+To be accepted into the Interior Design certificate major, students must have a minimum 2.0 grade point average from high school.
 Students transferring in from another college or university must have a 2.0 grade point average.
 Students who have been out of high school for more than 10 years may be accepted into the major based on a personal interview with the Department Chair.
-Prospective student must submit a color board to the Interior Design Department Chair no later than June 1st for Fall Semester, November 1st for Winter Semester, February 12 for Spring and March 31st for Summer Term.
+Prospective student must submit a color board with their application to the admissions department. no later than June 1st for Fall Semester, November 1st for Winter Semester, February 12 for Spring and March 31st for Summer Term.
 Specifications for this color board are available on the college web site or in the admissions office.
-Students who meet the admissions requirements are admitted on a space-available basis. - 6.
-To continue in the ID Sales Associate Certificate major, students must maintain a 2.0 GPA in their ID course work.
+Students who meet the admissions requirements are admitted on a space-available basis. - To continue in the ID Sales Associate Certificate major, students must maintain a 2.0 GPA in their ID course work.